sergatron/ASHRAE---Great-Energy-Predictor-III/Project_Overview.md

     - Evaluate predictions
 4. Record/Log metrics

 The algorithms used were LightGBM and XGBoost for their scalability.
-Initial model parameters were chosen based on documentation for Best Accuracy as well as Kaggle kernels **LINK**.
+Initial model parameters were chosen based on documentation for Best Accuracy as well as Kaggle [kernel](https://www.kaggle.com/purist1024/ashrae-simple-data-cleanup-lb-1-08-no-leaks).
 Ultimately, the goal was to minimize the RMSLE error on the test subset.
 New features were generated from the `timestamp` variable, specifically, day, month, hour, and day of the week were extracted.
 To avoid data leakage, filling missing values was accomplished during cross-validation so as to avoid using aggregated statistics from the entire feature space *X* within the training data.
 Evaluation metrics were saved to a *csv* file containg test set values of RMSLE, RMSE, and MAE.
 Addtionally, a plot was produced displaying feature importance as determined by the algorithm.

 ### Refinement